roomacarthur/escape-the-cave/README.md

     > $ cd "directory-name"
 3. Navigate to the repository on GitHub [HERE](github.com/roomacarthur/escape-the-cave)
-4. On the upper right hand side of the content, click on the button "Code"
+4. On the upper right-hand side of the content, click on the button "Code"
 5. A dropdown box should appear, copy the SHH key.
 6. Open up your GitBash terminal from before.
 7. Clone the repository with the following command.